fsfe/reuse-docs/spec.md

 REUSE.toml and DEP5 are mutually exclusive.
 You MUST NOT use both simultaneously.

-Additionally, you can associate Copyright and Licensing Information with Snippets inside of files.
+Additionally, you can associate Licensing Information with Snippets inside of files.

 ### Comment headers

-Wherever possible, you SHOULD attempt to use comment headers to convey a file's Copyright and Licensing Information.
-Compared to other methods, comment headers are more explicit and their associated Information is more resistant to being moved or copied.
+Wherever possible, you SHOULD attempt to use comment headers to convey a file's Licensing Information.
+Compared to other methods, comment headers are more explicit and their associated Licensing Information is more resistant to being moved or copied.

-To implement this method, a Commentable File MUST declare the file's Copyright and Licensing Information in a comment header.
-The Information SHOULD be as close to the top of the top of the file as possible in a comment header.
+To implement this method, a Commentable File MUST declare the file's Licensing Information in a comment header.
+The Licensing Information SHOULD be as close to the top of the top of the file as possible in a comment header.
 The Commentable File SHOULD use UTF-8 encoding.

-For Uncommentable Files, the comment header that declares the file's Copyright and Licensing Information MUST be in an adjacent text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
+For Uncommentable Files, the comment header that declares the file's Licensing Information MUST be in an adjacent text file of the same name with the additional extension `.license` (example: `cat.jpg.license` if the original file is `cat.jpg`).
 The adjacent file SHOULD use UTF-8 encoding.

 `.license` files MAY be used with Commentable Files, but it is still RECOMMENDED that comment headers be put inside Commentable Files.